Get expert investment tips straight to your inbox, and become a better investor. CLICK HERE to subscribe now!

 One of the best ways to save for retirement is with a Mountain West Self-Directed Roth Individual Retirement Account.
 Why?
 Because the growth and income on your investments are free from federal income tax as long as certain conditions are met.

-Simplified Employee Pension plans (SEP IRAs) may provide an easy, low-cost plan option if you are self-employed or a partner/owner of a corporation.
-With a Mountain West Self-Directed SEP IRA, you can use this account to invest in what you know best.
+Simplified Employee Pension plans (SEP) may provide an easy, low-cost plan option if you are self-employed or a partner/owner of a corporation.
+With a Mountain West Self-Directed SEP, you can use this account to invest in what you know best.

 A Savings Incentive Match Plan for Employees (SIMPLE IRA) is an IRA-based plan that gives employers an easy way to make contributions toward the retirement of their employees and themselves.
 This type of plan is designed for small businesses with 100 employees.

 Individual (k) Plan